 This pattern is available for free here on my blog.
 An ad-free, neatly formatted, printer friendly version is also available in my Etsy and Ravelry shops.
 Click the buttons below to take you there!

 You may sell items completed from this pattern but please provide credit back to Sweet Bee Crochet and if possible, link back to the pattern location.
-You may not sell this written pattern or use my photos without consent.
+You may not sell this written pattern, use my photos without consent, or create video tutorials using my pattern.
 You may not use my photos to sell your completed items.

 Notes: